N4BM/N4BM.github.io/_posts/2025-02-13-Engineering-Runtime-Obfuscation.md

 ## String Obfuscation and Decryption

 Adversaries often obfuscate sensitive strings to evade signature-based detections by EDRs and antivirus solutions.
-Purple teams use this knowledge to detect anomalies in memory behavior and decrypted runtime operations.
+Defenders teams use this knowledge to detect anomalies in memory behavior and decrypted runtime operations.

 ### Offensive Technique
 ```cpp